guiyuanju/codebeats/IMPLEMENTATION.md

 - Brackets: `[` (A5) → `{` (A6) - octave pairs
 - Operators: `+`, `=` share G5 - mathematical unity
 - Punctuation: `;` (D6) → `:` (D7) - emphasis relationship

+### Keyboard State Tracking Fix
+- **Problem**: When pressing Shift+9 (creating "(") then releasing Shift before releasing 9, the sound would continue forever
+- **Root Cause**: Virtual keycode determination was based on current shift state, causing press and release events to use different key IDs
+- **Solution**: `KeyboardStateTracker` now remembers which virtual keycode was used for each physical key press and uses the same virtual keycode for the corresponding release
+- **Implementation**:
+  - Added `pressed_virtual_keys` HashMap to track virtual keycodes
+  - Separate methods for press (`get_virtual_keycode_for_press`) and release (`get_virtual_keycode_for_release`) events
+  - **Timing Fix**: The release method removes the virtual keycode from tracking (not the update method) to ensure proper sequencing
+  - This ensures every key press gets a matching release with the same virtual keycode, regardless of modifier key release order

 ## Error Handling